the-teachingRSE-project/competencies/competencies.md

 This paper builds on a workshop session held as part of the German Research Software Engineering Conference (deRSE23), held in Paderborn, Germany in February 2023 [@deRSE23].
 The aim is to define a set of generic skills, agnostic of specific technical capabilities or research domains, which a Research Software Engineer (RSE) should acquire during training and formal education.
 By defining these competencies, we provide a guiding framework to facilitate the training and continuous professional development of RSEs.

 The outline of the paper is as follows.
 We start with a non-exhaustive overview of existing initiatives.
 The next section elaborates on the values that provide the guiding principles for the work of an RSE.
 Section 3 condenses and generalizes the workshop discussions into a set of generic skills.
 The skills themselves fall into three categories 'software engineering', 'research' and 'team skills' reflecting the hybrid nature of an RSE.
-To exemplify the generic skills, we also list some current day tasks and discuss the skills used therein.
+To exemplify the generic skills, we also list some current daily tasks and discuss the skills used therein.

 As with any skill, not all RSEs will need and use them to the same level of expertise.
 Therefore, Section 4 examines how much a person needs to know depending on their education or career level or on the type of projects they would like to be involved with.

 Section 5 provides a list of RSE specialisations and discusses the level of skill needed to work in each of them,